xrr2016/hexo-theme-cold-stone/README.md

 ---
 ```

-Add the layout of `source/tags/index.md` to
+Add the layout of `source/tags/index.md`

 ```md
 ---